List of Disney's Beauty and the Beast characters: The Enchantress

-The Enchantress is an off-screen, minor character, but she is responsible for the events in the story, as revealed in the prologue that it is she who curses Prince Adam as the Beast.
+The Enchantress is an off-screen, unnamed minor character, but she is responsible for the events in the story, as revealed in the prologue that it is she who curses Prince Adam as the Beast.
 She pays a visit to the castle one cold winter night and poses as an ugly, old peddler woman, offering a single rose for shelter.
 After being turned away by the prince twice, she reveals her true self (young and beautiful) and punishes him by transforming him into the Beast, his servants into objects, and his castle into a horrific version of itself laden with ugly gargoyles and grotesque statues.
 The Enchantress left the Beast with only two items, a magic mirror as the only window to the outside world, and the rose she had tried to give him.
 It turns out the rose is enchanted, working as an hourglass: it will bloom until his 21st birthday, when its petals will begin to fall.
 When the last petal falls, the prince will remain a Beast forever.
 The spell can only be broken if he can learn to love and receives love in return.
 Her spell is broken at the last second by Belle's confession of love for the Beast.

 In The Enchanted Christmas, it is revealed that the Enchantress' visit that resulted in the curse occurred on Christmas Day, which resulted in Adam's dislike for the holiday.
 The Enchantress is voiced by Kath Soucie in the flashback scene of the film.

 In the live-action version, the Enchantress is played by Hattie Morahan, who also serves as the narrator of the prologue.
 She came to a debutante ball disguised as a beggar woman (portrayed by Rita Davies) and offered a rose as payment for shelter from the storm.
 The Prince turned her away twice, prompting her to reveal her true self.
 She not only transformed the prince, his servants, and the castle, but erased the villagers' memory of the prince.
 Years later, she reappeared disguised as a hermit named Agathe.
 A deleted scene during the "Belle" song had Belle giving bread and jam to Agathe.
 She later tended to Maurice when Gaston left him for dead for the latter's refusal to hand Belle in marriage.
 Later, she came to the Beast's chamber while the Beast lay near death and overheard Belle profess her love for him despite it already being too late, as the last petal on the rose had fallen.
 She turned the rose into enchanted dust which revived the Beast and transformed both him and his servants into humans once again.
 Throughout the film, it is implied by her actions that she was never intended to curse the Beast and his servants forever, but to manipulate events to bring Belle and the Beast together.

 Phillipe

-Phillipe is a Belgian horse owned by Belle and Maurice.
+Phillipe is a Belgian Draught owned by Belle and Maurice.
 He is frightened of wolves and he emits a loud toot noise.